arkadiko-dao/arkadiko/docs/grant.md

 - Working user stories: 1, 2, 3, 4, 6, 7, 15
 - Only mocknet & local repo cloning.
 No testnet version yet

 2. Milestone 2.
-Delivery end of August ($25,000)
+Delivery end of July ($25,000)

 - Set up CI pipeline
 - First deployment of Testnet version with usable React front-end
 - Working user stories: all of the above + 5, 8, 9, 10, 12
 - Preliminary work on US 13

 3. Milestone 3.
-Delivery mid-September ($10,000)
+Delivery mid-August ($10,000)

 - Further deployment of Testnet version
 - Working user stories: all of the above + 11, 14
 - First Draft of a plan to launch on mainnet
 - Preliminary work on US 13
+- First documentation

 4. Milestone 4.
-Delivery beginning of October ($5000)
+Delivery mid/end of September ($5000)

 - Working user stories: all of the above + 13.
 - Documentation live
+- Security Audit
 - The reason US 13 is significantly higher than other ones is that it involves stacking (autonomously or through a pool) which requires testing Stacking, and it will likely be the last work on the MVP

 Once milestone 4 is reached, all of the risks (see section on Risks) should be derisked, where the blocking of Arkadiko dependencies on mainnet looks like a major item.
 The above timing is an estimate but should be on the conservative side, and thus doable.